Skip to main content

 • SMO 7: International Financial Reporting Standards

-The Institute of Chartered Accountants of Sri Lanka is legally responsible for setting corporate accounting standards in Sri Lanka, which are the Sri Lankan Financial Reporting Standards (SLFRS) that reflect the 2017 International Financial Reporting Standards (IFRS) with modifications.
+The Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is responsible for establishing corporate financial reporting standards in Sri Lanka, including Sri Lanka Financial Reporting Standards (SLFRS), which are based on International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board.

 Current Status: Sustain